Tuesday, November 19, 2024

 The screenplay was by a real pro Ernest Lehman, Lehman had written North By Northwest for Hitchcock and the screenplay for the original version of West Side Story.
 Lehman apparently performed some real surgery on the film's book taking out a lot of the real hackneyed stuff.

-The Sound of Music saved 20th Century Fox Studios after the financial disaster of Cleopatra.
-However Daryl F. Zanuck got it in his head that family musicals were the future of the film business.
-He went on to greenlight, Hello Dolly, Dr. Doolittle and in particular Star musicals that financially crashed and burned the studio yet again.
+The Sound of Music saved 20th Century Fox Studios after the financial disaster of Cleopatra However Daryl F. Zanuck got it in his head that family musicals were the future of the film business.
+He went on to greenlight, Hello Dolly, Dr. Doolittle and in particular Star the Julie Andrews musical disaster.
+These musicals financially crashed and burned the studio yet again.

 The running time is 174 minutes.